ml6team/fondant/docs/guides/implement_custom_components.md

 )
 ```

-We want to extend the pipeline and apply a simple text transformation to the `alt_text`.
+We want to extend the dataset and apply a simple text transformation to the `alt_text`.
 Let's
 consider that the `alt_text` is so important that the text has to be transformed into uppercase
 letters.

 ## Implement your Lightweight component

 Now, it's time to implement the component logic.